BlueBrain/nexus-bbp-domains/src/main/paradox/docs/bbptutorial/getting-started/setup/index.md

 This tutorial explains how to install and set up the Blue Brain Nexus CLI to connect to a Blue Brain Nexus deployment.

 @@@ note
-* This tutorial makes use of the BBP production deployment of Blue Brain Nexus available at https://bbp.epfl.ch/nexus/v1.
+* This tutorial makes use of an AWS deployment of Blue Brain Nexus available at https://sandbox.bluebrainnexus.io/v1.
 * We will be using [Nexus CLI](https://github.com/BlueBrain/nexus-cli), a python client,  to interact with the deployment.
 @@@

 Let's get started.

-## Install the Nexus CLI
+## Install the CLI

 Since the CLI is written in python, you may want to create a virtual environment for a clean set up.
 To do so, Conda can be used.
 If you don't have it installed follow the instructions [here](https://conda.io/projects/conda/en/latest/user-guide/install/index.html).